 Think hacking, hidden viruses and malware are bad enough?
 Meet the latest tech threat: a new form of background hacking called "crypto jacking."

-Most cryptocurrencies require that in order for new coins to exist, computers need to "mine for gold," so to speak.
+Most cryptocurrencies require that for new coins to exist, computers need to "mine for gold," so to speak.
 (Check out our Beginner’s Guide to Cryptocurrency for more detail on how this works).
-Most valuable currencies, such as Bitcoin and Ethereum, require expensive computer equipment to be mined, and a standard laptop or desktop computer would not be able to do the work.
-However, certain coins like Monero can be mined using almost any computer with a "Central Processing Unit" (CPU) or a "Graphics Processing Unit" (GPU).
-(Your computer would only have GPU if you paid a fortune for a something like an Alienware gaming laptop).
+Most valuable currencies, such as bitcoin and Ethereum, require expensive computer equipment to be mined.
+A standard laptop or desktop computer wouldn't cut it.

 Many people who actively use The Pirate Bay leave their computers on nearly all day to download, upload, and share movies and TV shows with others.
 With its built-in culture of sharing, one can only imagine how much money the site was earning off the millions of people who visit it every single day.

 The Pirate Bay wasn't the only website taking advantage its users.
 You may be familiar with Showtime owned by the CBS Corporation.
 Showtime brings in viewers with popular series like The Affair, Homeland, and the TV version of This American Life hosted by Ira Glass.
 Recently, a "Coinhive miner" was found on the official Showtime streaming website.
-It's still unclear whether the company was knowingly mining Monero while unsuspecting users watched their favourite TV shows.
+It's still unclear whether the company was knowingly mining Monero while unsuspecting users watched their favorite TV shows.

 Legitimate services such as AuthedMine provide mining software to website owners, and AuthedMine in particular explicitly gives viewers the option to opt in or opt out of exchanging their CPU to mine Monero while they visit the site.
 The AuthedMine story is worth watching because it may provide a glimpse into a not-so-distant future where "background mining" is the norm.